In George Orwell’s Animal Farm, Mollie is a horse who yearns for human attention and never feels at home after the Rebellion.

 What did Mollie love in Animal Farm?

-In “Animal Farm,” Mollie loved ribbons and sugar, symbols of her former luxury and opulence under Mr. Jones’ rule.
-She had difficulty adjusting to the principles of Animalism, missing the pampering she had once received from humans.
+In “Animal Farm,” Mollie loves ribbons and sugar, symbols of her former luxury and opulence under Mr. Jones’ rule.
+She has difficulty adjusting to the principles of Animalism and misses the pampering she once received from humans.

 Her affection for human paraphernalia, pampering, and fuss eventually drove her to desert the farm, emphasizing her attachment to materialistic things over communal principles.